-Upon completion of our initial public offering in March 2012, certain holders of our ordinary shares or their transferees have been entitled to request that we register their shares under the Securities Act, following the expiration of the lock-up agreements described above.
+Upon completion of our initial public offering in March 2012, certain holders of our ordinary shares or their permitted transferees were entitled to request that we register their shares under the Securities Act, following the expiration of the lock-up agreements described above.
 See "Description of Share Capital-Registration Rights."